Prestes16/bags-shield-security/docs/services.md

 ---

+### 6) Security Program Build (6 months)
+For teams building long-term assurance and shipping discipline.

+**Includes**
+- Risk-first roadmap and tracking
+- Release gates + smoke/regression maturity
+- Ongoing hardening across auth/webhooks/secrets/abuse surfaces

+**Starting fee (USD):** quoted per scope (typically 60,000–150,000)

+---

+## How pricing works (scope-led, no surprises)
+We price based on scope and risk surface.
+Key drivers:
+- Number of endpoints and privileged flows (auth, funds, admin)
+- Webhook complexity (signing, replay, idempotency, retries)
+- Secrets and logging exposure paths
+- Abuse resistance needs (rate limits, quotas, timeouts)
+- Release window pressure (what must be safe by what date)
+- Web3/Solana integration boundaries (signing, custody, fees)

+**To scope quickly, send**
+- repo/docs link (or a minimal private snippet set)
+- target deadline / release window
+- top 3 concerns (webhooks, auth, secrets, abuse, etc.)
+- a short map of endpoints / modules

+We reply with a scoped plan (what we will and won’t do) and a fixed quote or retainer option.

+---

 ## Smart contract support (public-safe)
 We support contract engagements via invariant analysis, testing strategy, and remediation tracking.
 Full reviews vary by scope and complexity; we quote after short scoping.

 ---

 ## Payment & logistics
 - **Pricing:** USD (payment accepted in **USDC/USDT**)
 - **Structure:** milestone-based or monthly
 - **Scope discipline:** strictly within agreed scope and policy boundaries
 - **No production targeting:** no exploitation attempts against live systems
 - **Redaction:** sensitive details are removed from public writeups

----

-## How to start

-Send:
-- repo / docs link (or a minimal private snippet set)
-- target deadline / release window
-- top 3 concerns (ex.: webhooks, auth, secrets)

-We reply with:
-- scoped plan (what we will and won’t do)
-- timeline
-- fixed quote or retainer option